-Victoria's economy grew by 2.5 per cent in the 2014–15 financial year, slightly higher than compared with the decade average, and Victoria has consistently recorded the nation's strongest annual population growth.
+Victoria's economy grew by 3.3 per cent in the 2015–16 financial year1, higher than compared with the decade average, and Victoria has consistently recorded the nation's strongest annual population growth.

 Victoria's world-class education institutions, culturally diverse population, strong technological capability, positive business environment, quality infrastructure, productive land, significant natural resources and environmental heritage make it among the best places in the world to live.
 It is well-placed to deal with challenges now and into the future, and to seize emerging opportunities.

 Increasing productivity and employment growth are helping to expand Victoria's economy at a rate faster than population growth.
-The Victorian Budget forecast Victoria's gross state product growth to remain above trend at three per cent in 2016–17.
+The Victorian Budget Update forecast Victoria's gross state product growth to grow above trend at three per cent in 2016–17.
 Most recently, business and housing investment, along with international education and tourism exports – supported by low interest rates and a weaker Australian dollar – have driven growth.
-Gross state product per capita increased 0.7 per cent in the 2014–15 financial year, a significant improvement on the period 2012–14 when per capita growth was negative.
+Gross state product per capita increased 1.4 per cent in the 2015–16 financial year, a significant improvement on the period 2012–14 when per capita growth was negative.

 Labour productivity continues to grow in Victoria, although the rate has been slowing for several decades.
 Labour productivity in the state is growing at a slower rate than Australia-wide average.